schilkp/ws2812b_spi/README.md

 - Add the array and the number of LEDs to the handle.
 - Transmit one byte at a time, by requesting each byte from the iterator.
     - `ws2812b_iter_next(...)` returns the next byte to be transmitted and advances the iterator.
 Once the iterator finishes, this function will indefinitely return 0.
-It is therefore save to continuously call the `ws2812b_iter_next(...)` function and transmit the result, even if the iterator finishes.
+It is therefore safe to continuously call the `ws2812b_iter_next(...)` function and transmit the result, even if the iterator finishes.
     - The iterator can at any time be restarted with `ws2812b_iter_restart(...)`.
     - `ws2812b_iter_is_finished(...)` can be used to check if there are no more bytes left.